coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 affecting the familiar if it moves farther than 5 feet away and will not affect the familiar again even if it returns to the master before the duration expires.
-Additionally, the master may cast a spell with a target of "You" on his familiar (as a touch range spell) instead of on himself.
+Additionally, the master may cast a spell with a target of “You” on his familiar (as a touch range spell) instead of on himself.

-A master and his familiar can share spells even if the spells normally do not affect creatures of the familiar's type (magical beast).
+A master and his familiar can share spells even if the spells normally do not affect creatures of the familiar’s type (magical beast).

 *Empathic Link (Su):* The master has an empathic link with his familiar out to a distance of up to 1 mile.
-The master cannot see through the familiar's eyes, but they can communicate empathically.
+The master cannot see through the familiar’s eyes, but they can communicate empathically.
 Because of the limited nature of the link, only general emotional content can be communicated.